 Follow the below instructions to hand wash your bathroom rug:

-- Scrub the entire rug until the detergent has saturated and cleaned the spot, and continue scrubbing to make sure you remove all of the spots.
+• Scrub the entire rug until the detergent has saturated and cleaned the spot, and continue scrubbing to ensure you remove all the spots.

 How Often Should You Wash Bathroom Rugs?